chadmcrowell/killercoda-scenarios/cka/prepare-kubeadm/intro.md

 ### Welcome !

-In this scenario, you'll be able to play freely with a two node Kubernetes cluster
+In this scenario, you'll be preparing the control plane node for installing a kubeadm Kubernetes cluster

 **ENJOY!**